Automobile Grant | 100% Service-Connected Disabled Veterans

 • Amyotrophic Lateral Sclerosis (ALS)

 However, as with all things bureaucratic, policies can and do change.
-Therefore, to determine your eligibility and for the most current information from the VA, please visit the U.S. Department of Veterans Affairs website or contact the Prosthetics Department of the VA directly or one of our mobility consultants.
+Therefore, to determine your eligibility and get the most current information from the VA, please visit the U.S. Department of Veterans Affairs website or contact the Prosthetics Department of the VA directly or one of our mobility consultants.

 But Wait, There’s More!
 Your state may offer additional benefits for disabled veterans, like reduced registration fees, free parking, or exemption from emission testing.
 It’s worth your time to check with your state’s Department of Motor Vehicles or Veterans Affairs office for state-specific benefits.